 But more importantly, the Orion I is well made — most certainly up to Weatherby standards, with a tight fit and excellent machining.
 The all-steel receiver gives the gun a bit of heft — the 7-pound neighborhood — yet it’s not enough to make it unpleasant on long hunts.
 And it’s responsive — quick to the shoulder, in part thanks to its Pachmayr Decelerator recoil pad’s Speed-Mount heel, which reduces snags.

 Weatherby moved the barrel selector to the tang safety (it use to be on the trigger), but has retained the ejectors.
 It’s available in 12-gauge only, however, you do have the choice between 26- and 28-inch barrels.
-All in all, it’s tough to do better than the Orion I for under $1,000.
+Inflation has kicked the gun over our ceiling, but not enough for us to take it off this list.
+It still has plenty to offer at this price point.

 At this point, economy side-by-side is almost an oxymoron.
 However, Stoeger pulls it off pretty well with the Uplander.